Britain's FTSE falls again as miners slip

 “However ... people aren’t really trading as much on expectations of earnings, but more on the short-term sentiment and how that sentiment is being impacted by the possibility of an interest rate hike from the U.S.”

-Mobile telecoms was the best performing sector on the FTSE, with the FT350 Mobile Telecommunications index rising 3.8 percent, its biggest daily gain since August.
+Mobile telecoms was the best performing sector on the FTSE, with the FT350 Mobile Telecommunications index set for its biggest daily gain since May, rising 4.4 percent.

 Shares in small-cap company Premier Foods surged 17.5 percent after demand for products like Oxo seasonings and Bisto gravy helped it report its first quarterly branded food sales gain in two years.
-(Reporting by Atul Prakash; Editing by Ralph Boulton)
+(Reporting by Atul Prakash; Editing by Mark Heinrich)